mgemalma/Human-subject-experiment-infrastructure/README.md

 ### Overview
 This project offers a structured environment for controlled experiments with human participants, focusing on interactions and fairness perceptions within AI-based decision systems.
 It provides setup instructions, usage guides, and materials necessary to replicate the experimental setup for further research and validation.

+## Note on Security Features

+Given the complexity of the web app, not all details can be explained here.
+This web app was actively implemented to combat bot attacks and spammers.
+For these reasons, certain "tricks" have been incorporated, such as a honeypot CAPTCHA.

+Please feel free to reach out to the author, Meric Altug Gemalmaz, with any questions at: [mgemalma@purdue.edu](mailto:mgemalma@purdue.edu).

 ### Installation

 1. **Clone the repository**: